|

 responsibility of their child's development and family health.

-By training Doulas who remain in the community, not only do we help keep
+By training Doulas who remain in the community, not only do we helped keep

-the women healthy and teach them to take care of their families in the
+the women healthy and taught them to take care of their families in the

-long-term, but we also improve the effectiveness of interactions with
+long-term, but we also improved the effectiveness of interactions with

 the healthcare system, where language barriers and cultural differences

 can often lead to inadequate care.
-Doulas receive extensive classroom
+Doulas received extensive classroom

 and hands-on training focused on preventive health and entrepreneurial